thomcummings/inference-plugin/README.md

-# Inference Blueprints Hub
+# Inference Hub

 A Claude Code plugin marketplace from [Inference](https://thisisinference.com) — a growing library of marketing plugins for the AI rebuild.
-Built on the belief that good AI-native tooling should reflect real expertise, not replace it.

 ## What's in the hub